 Many people take hormones as part of a gender transition.
 They must think about their reproductive options before they start hormones.
-Hormones can change their bodies so they can not make children.
+Hormones may change their bodies so they can not make children.
 It is important to know the other possible risks and side effects that can happen before you start taking hormones.

 In the case of hormones, talk to your healthcare provider about your goals.
 You can start and stop hormones if you want to try them for a while.
 Some people try them for a few weeks or a few months to see how they feel.
 You can stop and restart anytime, but it’s a good idea to do it under a doctor’s care.

 Anti-androgen or testosterone blocker

 This drug blocks masculinizing hormones for those who have not had orchiectomy, either by itself or as part of bottom surgery like vaginoplasty or vulvoplasty.
 It can also help slow hair loss and make feminizing hormones work better.